gatsbyjs/gatsby/packages/gatsby-plugin-manifest/README.md

 ```

 Updating `cache_busting_mode` is necessary.
 Otherwise, workbox will break while attempting to find the cached URLs.
-And the `globPatterns` is there so offline will cache everything.
+Adding the `globPatterns` makes sure that the offline plugin will cache everything.

 #### Remove `theme-color` meta tag